-1.8 Inter-sectoral Coordination.
-In line with national priorities and collective WHO policy decisions, support from WHO resources can be given to coordinated health promotion and health preserving activities in one or more health-related sectors, or areas of national and community development, in particular: agriculture, food, industry, education, housing, public works and communications.
-WHO may by agreement with Member States, collaborate with health and other sectoral agencies and institutions in the country, 1 as may be necessary to fully exercise its Constitutional functions.
-(See also para.
-1.11 below).
+1.8.
+In line with national priorities and collective WHO Intersectoral policy decisions, support from WHO's resources can be coordination given to coordinated health promotion and health preserving activities in one or more health-related sectors, or areas of national and community development, in particular: agriculture, food, industry, education, housing, public works and communications.
+WHO may by agreement with Member States collaborate with health and other sectoral agencies and institutions in countries as may be necessary to fully exercise its Constitutional functions.
+(See also ¶1.11 below.)